ilya40umov/KotLink/README.md

 (see more on this in [Deployment Guide](deployment-guide.md)).
 Through environment variables, you will also be able to restrict who can access your KotLink server.

-When you are done evaluating, you can run the following command to **remove** KotLink network/database instance:
+When you are done evaluating, you can run the following command to clean up containers from your machine:

 ```docker rm -f kotlink-postgres && docker network rm kotlink-network```

 For the detailed instructions on how to permanently set up your own KotLink server,